 How long should I wait before painting newly laid concrete?

 Even though concrete may look dry within a short period of time, it may not be dry enough to apply floor paint.
-The rule of thumb is to allow one month per centimetre depth of concrete.
-If your concrete is 6cm deep, allow 6 months before painting.
+The rule of thumb is to allow one month per inch depth of concrete.
+If your concrete is 6 inches deep, allow 6 months before painting.

 How do I check if the concrete is dry?